marketingmusic marketing independent artists 2026music marketing strategypromote music onlinehow to market music

 Playlist promotion (like the campaigns on Chartlex plans) builds streaming credibility first.
 Tracks placed in targeted editorial playlists accumulate real streams, real saves, and strong completion rates.
 According to Chartlex campaign data, artists running a 30-day playlist campaign before launching Meta or Google ads see an average 40% lower cost-per-stream on those ads because the track already has social proof.

 What to spend: For most independent artists, $300-500/month on paid promotion is a reasonable starting point.
-Below $100/month you will not generate enough data to optimize.
-Above $1,000/month without strong fundamentals is usually wasteful.
+Under $100/month you will not generate enough data to optimize.
+Over $1,000/month without strong fundamentals is usually wasteful.

 A good starting allocation: